Domestic Partnerships and Same-Sex Marriage

 * A same-sex spouse can request a green card for his or her immigrant spouse.

 * Same-sex couples can file joint tax returns.
-They can also amend their 2010 and 2011 returns to file jointly.

 * Medical benefits for a same-sex spouse are not taxed as income.
 (Previously they were, and they still are for domestic partners.)